nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

 indexValues = normalize(joined, "index2010")
 ```

-After normalization we can use Plotly API to make a plot and save it into HTML file:
+After normalisation we can use Plotly API to make a plot and save it into HTML file:

 ```python
 data = [